Why We Work 8 Hours a Day

 There’s an assumption so deeply rooted it feels obvious.

+That 8 hours is natural.
+Logical.
+Optimal.
 That someone studied it.
 That science validated it.

 None of that ever happened.